J. Edward Guinan

-J. Edward Guinan (6 March 1936 – 26 December 2014) was a former stock trader who became a Paulist priest and was the founder Washington, D.C.,'s Community for Creative Non-Violence in 1970.
-Guinan was the first to put the initiative for DC Statehood on the ballot, and it won all wards of the District to kickstart the statehood movement.
+J. Edward Guinan (6 March 1936 – 26 December 2014) was a former stock trader who became a Paulist priest and founded Washington, D.C.'s Community for Creative Non-Violence in 1970.
+He engaged in public acts of nonviolent resistance such as prolonged fasting and peaceful civil disobedience in response to homelessness, hunger, the Vietnam War, the Indochina wars, and Henry Kissinger's legacy that brought national media attention.
+He was the first to put the initiative for DC Statehood on the ballot, and it won all wards of the district to kickstart the statehood movement.

 Early life and education

-Guinan was born in 1936 in Denver, Colorado, the son of Edward Thomas Guinan and Gabrielle Huot Guinan (Irish and French origins).
-He attended Loyola Grade School in Denver from 1942 to 1950 and Saint Joseph High School from 1950 to 1954.
-He served in the Navy before going to college.
-After the Navy, he went to University of Colorado Boulder from 1957 to 1960.
+Guinan was born into a blue-collar family in 1936 in Denver, Colorado, the son of Edward Thomas Guinan and Gabrielle Huot Guinan, who were of Irish and French descent respectively.
+He attended Loyola grade school in Denver from 1942 to 1950 and Saint Joseph High School from 1950 to 1954.

-U.S. Navy Service
+Military service and college

-Guinan served in the U.S. Naval Air Force from 1954 to 1957, at the U.S. Naval Air Station Barbers Point, Oahu, Hawaii.
+Before college, Guinan served in the U.S. Naval Air Force from 1954 to 1957, at the U.S. Naval Air Station Barbers Point, Oahu, Hawaii.
+He worked as a radioman, and engaged in top-secret work countering China.
+After the Navy he enrolled in the University of Colorado Boulder in 1957 on the G. I. Bill.
+He graduated in 1960, majoring in international finance.

 Stock trader

-After college, where he majored in finance, he became a stock trader in San Francisco, and was a member of the New York, American, and Pacific Coast stock exchanges.
-He was also a member of the National and San Francisco Traders Associations.
-He worked for Schwabacher & J. W. Strauss & Co.
-Investment Bankers, a third-market firm.
-Upon discerning the call to join the Paulist Fathers, however, he left the financial world, and gave his wealth away.
-His knowledge of international finance informed his future work as a community founder and DC statehood initiator.
+He became a stock trader in San Francisco, where he worked for Schwabacher & J. W. Strauss & Co., a third-market firm.
+He was a member of the New York, American, and Pacific Coast stock exchanges, and the National and San Francisco Traders Associations.
+He bought a Jaguar racing coupe, and said he enjoyed driving it to lavish company getaways in Acapulco and Mexico City.
+However, he also began volunteering in a ghetto behind Nob Hill several nights a week with a young Paulist priest friend, and "came to the conclusion that I'd rather respond directly to human suffering than perpetuate the wealth of the already wealthy..."
+He discerned a spiritual call to join the Paulist Fathers and left the financial world, giving his Jaguar and all his wealth away.